Gadfly Socrates

 The Socratic Elenchus A tool for intellectual discovery

-The History of the Socratic Method How Could We Be Wrong?
-Close Pop-up all posts in this chapter The Socratic elenchus is a method of refutation rooted in ancient Greek philosophy.
+The Socratic elenchus is a method of refutation rooted in ancient Greek philosophy.
 It challenges assumptions through questioning, often exposing contradictions in reasoning.
-This technique encourages deeper self-awareness and critical thinking, much like Conversational Leadership, by fostering … Continue reading The Socratic Elenchus A tool for intellectual discovery
+This technique encourages deeper self-awareness and critical thinking, much like Conversational Leadership, by fostering intellectual humility.
+Its emphasis on open dialogue and inquiry makes it especially relevant in fields … Continue reading The Socratic Elenchus A tool for intellectual discovery

 Socrates on Democracy Socrates had a nuanced view of democracy